This post may contain affiliate links. Please read our disclosure policy.

 Close-up shot of Crispy Parmesan Baked Chicken Milanese & Veggies.

-1. Finish and Serve: Flip chicken, push potatoes to the side, and add beans.
-Pour over the butter, broil for 10 minutes until cooked through, then sprinkle with parsley.
+1. Finish: Flip chicken, push potatoes to the side, and add beans.
+Pour over the butter, broil for 10 minutes until cooked through,

 A plate of crispy Chicken Milanese already feels complete with potatoes and green beans, but adding a comforting starter makes it extra special.
 A bowl of Decadent Lobster Bisque brings a rich, velvety touch that pairs beautifully with the lemon and parmesan flavors in the chicken.